cocoacoderorg/OBJFile-OpenGL/ObjProcessor/README.txt

 I don't recommend using that file format.
 TGA files have been tested and are verified to work.
 Other file formats (PNG, BMP, etc) should also work but aren't verified).

+-- Backface Culling

+There isn't a defined vertex order for OBJ files, in fact files can have mixed winding order polygons.
+The tool currently doesn't fix this so to properly draw objects output from this tool you need to turn backface culling off.
+The example viewer does this in [BOBJObject drawSelf].